 What types of damages are available through the FELA?

 Injured railroad workers in New Jersey can recover past and future medical treatment, past and future lost wages that result from their injury or illness, and damages for past and future pain, suffering, and mental anguish.
 Also families may recover losses associated with the death of a loved one.

 Because each case is different and the claims process can be complicated it is wise to consult an experienced New Jersey FELA attorney to help you with your railroad injury claim.

 - As soon as possible after an injury occurs or is discovered an employee must file a report with the employer.

 - After the railroad company and your railroad injury attorney investigate your claim to establish the reasons for the injury and who was at fault, the attorneys discuss a settlement of your FELA claim.

-- The injured employee (plaintiff) must only prove that there is some degree of negligence on the part of the railroad employer (defendant) in order to be eligible for benefits but the defendant may claim that the plaintiff was partially to blame for his or her injuries.
-If the defendant is successful in proving comparative negligence on the part of the plaintiff, the plaintiff’s railroad FELA award can be lessened by their degree of responsibility.
+- The injured employee (plaintiff) must only prove that there is some degree of negligence on the part of the railroad employer (defendant) in order to recover damages but the defendant may claim that the plaintiff was partially to blame for his or her injuries.
+If the defendant is successful in proving comparative negligence on the part of the plaintiff, the plaintiff's railroad FELA award can be lessened by their degree of responsibility.

-If you are a railroad employee in New Jersey, you are covered under New Jersey FELA law and entitled to compensation benefits if you are injured on the job.
+If you are a railroad employee in New Jersey, you are covered under the FELA law and may be entitled to compensation if you are injured on the job.